capensis/canopsis/doc/TR/TR__alarms.rst

 Linklist is a list of urls associated to the entity.
 Links must appear in the modal like potentialy any other variables but with special helper.

-The goal is to let the user access a handlebar renderer
+The goal is to let the user access a handlebar for the renderer

  {{ linklist category="procedure" }}